Minnesota wildlife is a prime attraction for state visitors.

 Magnificent birds of prey that live here include the Great Gray owl, the Snowy owl, red-tailed hawks, falcons, osprey and, of course, the Bald Eagle.

-To watch eagles in Minnesota, be sure to visit the National Eagle Center near Wabasha.
+To watch eagles in Minnesota, be sure to visit the National Eagle Center in Wabasha.

 Learn much more about Minnesota wildlife and where you can experience encounters with our animal residents at the Minnesota DNR website.